xuankimtran/docs-1/pages/katalon-studio/docs/condition-to-stop.md

 </tbody>
 </table>

+>**Notes**:
+>
-In the **Execution log**, the report shows information of the executed test cases only, which is 5 test cases in this example.
+>In the **Execution log**, the report shows information of the executed test cases only, which is 5 test cases in this example.
 Katalon Studio auto-generates the report of 5 executed test case results in JUnit, HTML, PDF, and CSV format.
+See also [Test Suite and Test Suite Collection Reports](https://docs.katalon.com/katalon-studio/docs/test-suite-report.html#test-suite-report).

 You can also apply the terminate execution conditionally with **Retry all**, **Retry immediately**, and **Data-driven testing**.
 These cases follow the same logic with this example, following the definition of a test failure mentioned.